-Students with specific needs or requirements for their programs, please contact Kineshia Cadogan at email@example.com.
+Students with specific needs or requirements for their programs should contact email@example.com

 How to apply

-We will conduct rolling admissions and we encourage students to apply early as the program is very competitive.
-We typically receive over 100 applications for 20-25 slots.
+Students are encouraged to apply early as the program is very competitive, with typically over 100 applications for 15 to 20 slots.
 The timeline for the application process is as follows:

 Interviews will be held in March/April and internship offers will be made in April/May.

-Apply to the Labor Summer Internship Program’s Learn Organizing Skills track.
+Learn more about the Learn Organizing Skills track.

-Apply to the Labor Summer Internship Program’s Applied Research and Policy track.
+Learn more about the Applied Research and Policy track.

-Apply to host a Labor Summer Intern at your union or community organization.
+Host a Labor Summer Intern at your union or community organization!